 When the UE connects to EPS and EPS counting is required for the S-NSSAI, the combined SMF+PGW-C shall invoke the NumOfUEsUpdate and NumOfPDUsUpdate service operations in sequence.
 If the NumOfUEsUpdate returns failure, the combined SMF+PGW-C shall not continue invoking the NumOfPDUsUpdate.
-If the NumOfPDUsUpate returns failure then the combined SMF+PGW-C shall invoke the NumOfUEUpdate to decrease the UE count.
+If the NumOfPDUsUpdate returns failure then the combined SMF+PGW-C shall invoke the NumOfUEUpdate to decrease the UE count.

+When the UE connects to 5GS and EPS counting is required for the S-NSSAI, the SMF shall invoke the NumOfUEsUpdate and NumOfPDUsUpdate service operations in sequence.
+If the NumOfUEsUpdate returns failure, the SMF shall not continue invoking the NumOfPDUsUpdate.
+If the NumOfPDUsUpdate returns failure then the SMF shall invoke the NumOfUEUpdate to decrease the UE count.